Events & Performances

 4-1

-The Wilmington Black Storytelling Residency
+The 2025 Wilmington Black Storytelling Residency will be called:

 This residency is based on the fundamental belief that Black Storytelling is Black Joy.
 The immersive learning environment of this seven-day residency was created to enable storytellers to deepen their understanding of the place of Black Storytelling as a tool to improve all aspects of the lived experiences of the Africans in the Diaspora.

-OUR VISION… is to create a BlackStorytelling residency known for encouraging and nurturing storytellers to use blackstorytelling to illuminate the African Diaspora experience (past and present), speak truth to power, and be of service to our community.
+OUR VISION… is to create a blackstorytelling residency known for encouraging and nurturing storytellers to use blackstorytelling to illuminate the African Diaspora experience (past and present), speak truth to power, and be of service to our community.

 OUR MISSION… is to elevate the skills of emerging and experienced storytellers in story crafting and performance and to expand their knowledge of African Diaspora storytelling.